babel/babel/.github/ISSUE_TEMPLATE/Feature_request.md

 ---
-name: Feature Request
+name: 🚀 Feature Request
-about: Suggest an idea for this project
+about: I have a suggestion (and might want to implement 🙂)!

 ---

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
-I'm always frustrated when [...]
+I have an issue when [...]

-**Basic Example**
-Describe an example where this could be better.

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.
 Add any considered drawbacks.